Will My Medicare Premium Rise If I Get Sick?

 If you decide you want a Medigap plan, it’s important to enroll during your Medicare Supplement Open Enrollment Period, which is generally the six-month period that starts the month that you’re both 65 years old (or older) and enrolled in Medicare Part B. You usually cannot be turned down during this period, even if you get sick or have a pre-existing condition, and your premiums will be the same as someone with no health issues.
 You might face a waiting period for health services related to your medical condition.

-However, if you do not enroll during this period and decide later that you want a Medicare Supplement plan, or if you decide to switch to a different Medigap plan, you may have to pay a higher premium based on your health status.
-Companies that offer Medicare Supplement plans may use medical underwriting to set their premiums, so if you get sick and then apply for coverage outside your Medicare Supplement Open Enrollment Period, you may not be accepted or your premiums may be higher.
+However, if you do not enroll during this period and decide later that you want a Medicare Supplement insurance plan, or if you decide to switch to a different Medigap plan, you may have to pay a higher premium based on your health status.
+Companies that offer Medicare Supplement insurance plans may use medical underwriting to set their premiums, so if you get sick and then apply for coverage outside your Medicare Supplement Open Enrollment Period, you may not be accepted or your premiums may be higher.

 Have more questions about Medicare premiums, Medicare Advantage, or Medigap?
 I am happy to give you more information and answer your questions.
 If you prefer, you can schedule a phone call or request an email by clicking on the buttons below.
 You can also find out about plan options in your area by clicking the Compare Plans button.